tensory/HowToGit/README.md

 1. Go to a directory on your computer where you'd like to maintain projects.
 I have a `/Users/ari/Projects` directory where all my random project repos live.
 Inside that, __do not__ create a directory just for your new project, because `git clone` will create it for you.

-2. Clone the repository.
+2. Go to the URL of the Github repository.
+You're going to "clone" it on your computer.
 In your terminal window, type `git clone ` with a space after the word 'clone' but do not press Enter yet.

 	Click the "HTTP" button on the repo's page.
 Copy the repository URL (it starts with https and ends with .git) to the clipboard and paste it after `git clone `.
 Now you can press Enter.